Elwyn Berlekamp: Life and education

+Berlekamp was born in 1940, in Dover, Ohio, the son of Waldo Berlekamp and Loretta Kimmel Berlekamp.
+Waldo was of German descent and a reverend in the United Church of Christ.

-Berlekamp was born in Dover, Ohio.
-His family moved to Northern Kentucky, where Berlekamp graduated from Ft.
-Thomas Highlands high school in Ft.
-Thomas, Campbell county, Kentucky.
-While an undergraduate at the Massachusetts Institute of Technology (MIT), he was a Putnam Fellow in 1961.
+His family moved to Northern Kentucky, where from 1954 Berlekamp attended Fort Thomas Highlands High School in Fort Thomas, Kentucky.
+He was elected class president and joined the swim team which practiced naked at the local YMCA pool; Berlekamp was the slowest swimmer but chose swimming because of the low level of competition compared to other sports.
+He decided to attend the Massachusetts Institute of Technology (MIT) after learning it did not have an American football team.
+At MIT, his freshman professors included John Forbes Nash Jr. and he was a Putnam Fellow during his senior year in 1961.
 He completed his bachelor's and master's degrees in electrical engineering in 1962.
-Continuing his studies at MIT, he finished his Ph.D. in electrical engineering in 1964; his advisors were Robert G. Gallager, Peter Elias, Claude Shannon, and John Wozencraft.
+Berlekamp did internships at Bell Labs in 1960 and 1962, where his boss was John Larry Kelly Jr. Continuing his studies at MIT, he finished his Ph.D. in electrical engineering in 1964; his advisors were Robert G. Gallager, Peter Elias, Claude Shannon, and John Wozencraft.

-Berlekamp had two daughters and a son with his wife Jennifer.
+Berlekamp met his wife, Jennifer Wilson, in 1964 after juggling in his apartment and having to apologize for causing a noise disturbance.
+They had two daughters and a son.
 He lived in Piedmont, California and died in April 2019 at the age of 78 from complications of pulmonary fibrosis.

 Career

 Berlekamp was a professor of electrical engineering at the University of California, Berkeley from 1964 until 1966, when he became a mathematics researcher at Bell Labs.
 In 1971, Berlekamp returned to Berkeley as professor of mathematics and computer science, where he served as the advisor for over twenty doctoral students.

 He was a member of the National Academy of Engineering (1977) and the National Academy of Sciences (1999).
 He was elected a Fellow of the American Academy of Arts and Sciences in 1996, and became a fellow of the American Mathematical Society in 2012.
 In 1991, he received the IEEE Richard W. Hamming Medal, and in 1993, the Claude E. Shannon Award.
 In 1998, he received a Golden Jubilee Award for Technological Innovation from the IEEE Information Theory Society.
 Along with Tom M. Rodgers he was one of the founders of Gathering 4 Gardner and was on its board for many years.
 In the mid-1980s, he was president of Cyclotomics, Inc., a corporation that developed error-correcting code technology.

-He studied various games, including dots and boxes, Fox and Geese, and, especially, Go.
-Berlekamp and co-author David Wolfe describe methods for analyzing certain classes of Go endgames in the book Mathematical Go.
+He studied various games, including dots and boxes, fox and geese, and, especially, Go.
+Berlekamp and co-author David Wolfe described methods for analyzing certain classes of Go endgames in the book Mathematical Go.